dotKokott/soaptube/README.md

   Video archive folder is now at `~/soaptube_videos`

-* Delete video from temporary `downloads` location after moving it to VideoStorage
+* Use new VideoStorage path in DB

 * Watch video (+ subtitles)